 It can also help brands and marketers to now focus on user attention metrics when it comes to videos.
 Most users just LIKE random video posts, either judging by the thumbnail or the caption.
 Users clicking the Like button is not equivalent to having watched the full video, with audio on, and understood the communicated message.
 These are all important for viewers to fully grasp the message, then to decide whether they “like” it or not.

 Sometimes people don’t hit the like button on a particular piece of content fearing the opinion of their friends/follower/social circles.
 Vice versa, sometimes they like it as they have seen their friends doing it.
-With Instagram hiding likes, users might break out from the façade they try to create on social media and interact in a more genuine and organic way!
+With Instagram hiding likes, users might break away from the façade on social media and interact in a more genuine way!
 This might diversely affect the way brands interpret the reactions of their audiences to a certain piece of content.
 It can really be a game-changer in the sense of opening new avenues for content creators and brands to explore.
 They might discover new topics that resonate with their audience then transferring these to their feeds and stories.
 Consequently, it drives brands to create more content that actually captures the attention of the users in its full essence.

 Project lead prospective-Frances Tseng, Account Manager